Shuliyey/technical-tests/readme/q2-application-containerisation-and-cicd-pipeline.md

 to ensure enhanced application security at run time, the final docker image use `nobody` (**no** `root` permission) as the default runtime user

-## 5. cicd pipeline, release and packages
+## 5. cicd pipeline, release and packaging

 ### 5.1 cicd pipeline - github-actions